anoopshah/Rdiagnosislist/cran-comments.md

 ## Test environments
-* local Ubuntu 18.04, R 3.4.4
+* local Ubuntu 20.04, R 3.6.3
 * win-builder (devel and release)

 ## R CMD check results
-Status: 1 NOTE

-* checking CRAN incoming feasibility ...
-NOTE
+Note_to_CRAN_maintainers
 Maintainer: ‘Anoop Shah <anoop@doctors.org.uk>’

-New submission
+Status: OK

+## Changes in this version 1.0 (25 Nov 2021)

+Multiple new features and changes to the SNOMEDcodelist function, some features are not backward compatible.

-## Changes after initial CRAN submission (12/07/2021)
+## Changes after initial CRAN submission (12 Jul 2021)

 Apologies - incorrect version uploaded on 9/7/2021.